rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 <br>

 You will be taken to a page that should list the new alert that you just created.
-You should also see an 'Add activity log alert' button (which you'll not press but, FYI, that's how you create an alert from the main Alerts page vs. at the Activity Log level).
+You should also see an 'Add activity log alert' button (which you'll not click on but, FYI, that's how you create an alert from the main Alerts page vs. at the Activity Log level).

 ![Alerts page](images/12_AlertsDashboard.png?raw=true)